This post may contain affiliate links. Please read our privacy policy.

 Instructions

-1. Bring a pot of lightly salted water to a boil.
+• Bring a pot of lightly salted water to a boil.
 Add macaroni, and cook for 8 to 10 minutes, until tender.
-Drain, and set aside to cool.
+Drain, rinse with cold water to stop the cooking process, and set aside to finish cooling.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.